lifechurch/melos/README.md

 new components and test drive them using different prop combinations before using them in their projects.

-To see the complete collection of components, code examples, and test-drive them live, [see our Storybook](our-storybook).
+To see the complete collection of components, code examples, and test-drive them live, [see our Storybook][our-storybook].

 ## Available Components

-See the complete list of available components, and test drive them all in our [Storybook](our-storybook).
+See the complete list of available components, and test drive them all in our [Storybook][our-storybook].

 Our components are organized into categories, based on their normal usage patterns.
 This hopefully makes them easier to find and utilize here and in the Storybook.